 Ruth Younger: The Silent Strength

 Ruth Younger is Walter Lee's wife and the mother of Travis.
-She works as a domestic servant and is weary of their cramped living conditions and financial struggles.
+Plus, she works as a domestic servant and is weary of their cramped living conditions and financial struggles.
 Ruth is a practical and loving woman who dreams of providing a stable and comfortable home for her family.
 She is often caught in the middle of the conflicts between Walter Lee and Lena, trying to mediate and maintain peace within the family.

 Beneatha Younger: The Aspiring Intellectual